 Below we are sharing our 7 day travel itinerary based on our March 2021 trip to Utah.
 We spent our trip venturing into the Sand Mountains of Sand Hollow by UTVs, completing one of the most difficult hikes to Angels Landing, and spending time walking amongst snowy Hoodoos in Bryce Canyon National Park.
 Read on to find out what we got up to and help you plan your trip to Utah.
 Here is a map with links and pins for each location, see below.

-Picked up rental car and stayed the night in a hotel.
+We took a late evening flight into Las Vegas International Airport then picked up our rental car and stayed the night in a hotel.

-Leisurely woke up, had breakfast, drove to and explored Hurricane/La Verkin UT.
-Evening off-road tour with Utah Off-road Tours.
+We leisurely woke up, had breakfast then drove to Hurricane/ La Verkin UT to explore.
+We took an evening off-road tour with Utah Off-road Tours.
 We loved Sand Hollow at sunset, getting to see the cool rock formations, drive on sand dunes, watch the sunset over the mountains, and enjoy the cold night air on our drive back.
 After the tour we made our way into Springdale where we stayed the night.

 Day 3 - Angels Landing

 This is one of the hikes that draws everyone to Zion National Park, IT WILL BE BUSY!
 It’s a strenuous hike, very crowded, the heat is pretty crazy during the summer, it may be closed due to nesting, and can be dangerous if you are not careful.
 With all of that said, we love this hike and will do it any time we go to Zion.
 The views are amazing and we love the feeling of conquering some of the ridge with only a few feet of space between your feet and a steep drop off.
 Update: As of April 2022 - Angels Landing now requires a hiking permit.
 However, you don’t need a permit to hike to Scout Lookout which is the section just before you reach the final climb to the top of the summit, which will then require the permit.